-All staff members should be aware of systems within The Lincolnshire Teaching and Learning Centre, which support safeguarding, and these will be explained to them as part of our staff induction.
-This includes: the LTLC's child protection policy; the LTLC's Safer Working Practice document and the designated safeguarding lead and other designated staff.
+All staff members should be aware of systems within Springwell Lincolnshire, which support safeguarding, and these will be explained to them as part of our staff induction.
+This includes: Springwell Lincolnshire's child protection policy; Springwell Lincolnshire's Safer Working Practice document and the designated safeguarding lead and other designated staff.

 We recognise the stressful and traumatic nature of child protection work.
-Support is available for any member of staff from the Executive Principal and Centre Managers.
+Support is available for any member of staff from the Executive Vice Principal (DSL) and Executive Team (DSD's).

-- The Designated Safeguarding Staff will have attended the Level 2 child protection training course, or equivalent.
-They will attend refresher training at least every two years. - The Lincolnshire Teaching and Learning Centre will ensure all staff including temporary and volunteers receive induction and updated INSET appropriate to their roles and responsibilities, especially staff new to the LTLC.
-All staff will access refresher training at least every three years.
-Access to training can be via the LSCB. - The Executive Principal will attend appropriate safeguarding training at least every three years. - Governors, including the Nominated Governor, attend specific training on their role, updated at least every three years. - Training completed will be recorded by the school.
+- ➤ The Designated Safeguarding Staff will have attended the Level 2 child protection training course, or equivalent.
+They will attend refresher training in line with LCC 5 year pathway. - > Springwell Lincolnshire will ensure all staff including temporary and volunteers receive induction and regular updates and briefings as per KCSIE 2016.
+All staff are also able to access further training via the LSCB pathway. - The DSL and DDSL will attend appropriate safeguarding training in line with the LCC 5 year pathway, but will attend refresher training every two years. - ➤ Governors, including the Nominated Governor, attend specific training on their role, updated every year due to the vulnerability of the students attending Springwell Lincolnshire and the commitment to best practice for safeguarding. - Training completed will be recorded by the school.